NapthaAI/docs/docs/Tutorials/quick-persona-guide.md

 npx tweets2character
 ```

-This will generate a `character.json` file using claude or openai which you can rename to your persona name.
+This will generate a `character.json` file containing your persona's traits and characteristics, generated using either Claude or OpenAI's API.
+You can rename this file to match your desired persona name.

 ### 2. Register Your Persona

-- Next, request access and upload your `character.json` to the [Twitter personas collection ](https://huggingface.co/datasets/NapthaAI/twitter_personas) from community members.
+- Next, follow and request to join the [Naptha organization on Hugging Face](https://huggingface.co/NapthaAI), then create a PR to upload your `character.json` to the [Twitter personas collection](https://huggingface.co/datasets/NapthaAI/twitter_personas/tree/main).

-- Once merged, register your persona like this:
+- Once your PR is merged, you can register your persona module using:
 ```bash
 naptha personas my-persona -p "description='My custom persona' parameters='{name: str, bio: str, openness: int}' module_url='https://huggingface.co/datasets/NapthaAI/twitter_personas' module_entrypoint='my-persona.json'"
 ```